use-ink/ink/examples/complex-storage-structures/README.md

 ```

 In this case contract cannot be built because it cannot calculate the storage key for the field `second_field` of type `MyTrait`.

 You can use packed structs for it or, as a temporary solution, set `ManualKey` as another trait for field:

 ```rust
 struct MyNonPackedStruct<D: MyTrait + ManualKey<123> = OtherStruct>
 ```

-But instead of `ManualKey<123>` you should use key that was generated during compilation.
+But instead of a `ManualKey<123>` you should use key that was generated during compilation.
 Packed generics work okay, so you can use it like this:

 ```rust
 #[ink::storage_item]
 struct MyNonPackedStruct<D: Packed> {